OleksiiHorbenko/docker-postgis-with-ua-fts/README.md

 ## Run Locally
 To run locally, you need docker to be installed on your machine.

 `docker-compose -f docker/postgis/postgresql.yml up -d`

+## To Change Password or connection settings - change params in `pgsql.env` environment values (admin is used as password by-default)

 ## Postgres FTS Documentation
 - [Postgres Full-Text Search (FTS) usage documentation](https://www.postgresql.org/docs/current/textsearch.html)